Dogecoin tumbles after Elon Musk jokes about it on 'SNL' - KESQ

 “It is,” Elon Musk said.
 “It sure is.”

 After pumping up the value of the cryptocurrency in the lead-up to Musk’s SNL appearance, investors sold off dogecoin sharply after the Musks talked about it on the show.
-Dogecoin was down 24%, trading as low as 54 cents Saturday night.
+Dogecoin was down 40%, trading as low as 44 cents early Sunday.
 The cryptocurrency started Saturday trading at around 70 cents and was selling for about 66 cents just before SNL went on the air at 11:30 pm ET.

 Cryptocurrencies are notoriously volatile, and dogecoin has been on an absolute tear this year.
 It’s up more than 12,000% since January and has gained 800% this month alone.